Magnetic susceptibility: Sources of published data

 The CRC Handbook of Chemistry and Physics has one of the few published magnetic susceptibility tables.
 The data are listed as CGS quantities.
 The molar susceptibility of several elements and compounds are listed in the CRC.
 Another compilation of magnetic susceptibility data is published in Tables of Physical Values (Таблицы физических величин), 1976.

 Application in the geosciences

 In Earth science, magnetism is a useful parameter to describe and analyze rocks.
 Additionally, the anisotropy of magnetic susceptibility (AMS) within a sample determines parameters as directions of paleocurrents, maturity of paleosol, flow direction of magma injection, tectonic strain, etc. It is a non-destructive tool which quantifies the average alignment and orientation of magnetic particles within a sample.

+Application in oil exploration

+In oil exploration, magnetic susceptibility can determine prospective hydrocarbon deposites.
+In 2014, a research conducted in western Ukraine revealed that prospective hydrocarbon deposit locations presented higher values of mass-specific magnetic susceptibility that was calculated in laboratory from rock samples obtained on field.
+Moreover, magnetic susceptibility can distinguish crude oil from different worldwide oil reservoir.
+Measuring magnetic susceptibility, it is possible to quantify clay content in clastic shoreface reservoir; minerals as illite and quartz can be measured through mass magnetic susceptibility, high amounts of these components are highly correlated with the presence of clay contents into the reservoir.
+Final results show that magnetic susceptibility measurements have good correspondences compared with traditional methods of measuring minerals in rocks as gamma ray and XDR.

+Furthermore, magnetic susceptibility can characterize permeability of reservoir rock.
+Comparing low field and high field magnetic susceptibility measurements, in the high ones exists a higher correlation between the magnetic susceptibility and the permeability of the reservoir.
+In a shoreface North Sea oil reservoir was observed a slightly higher correlation with permeability in high field susceptibility (Potter and Ivakhnenko, 2008), and a much higher correlation with permeability and porosity in an Arab-D carbonate reservoir (Potter et al., 2011).